 It is also good to remember Psalm 127:1 when making goals: “Unless the Lord builds the house, they labor in vain who build it; unless the Lord guards the city, the watchman keeps awake in vain.”

 Your goals and plans are just that – yours.
 And God’s are His.
 Submit your goals to the Lord and then be willing to let Him change them while also asking Him to bless them.
 It is why every goal should start with “if it’s your will, Lord.”
 And every day should begin with “I only want to do your will today, Lord.”

 Biblical principles for goal setting can help you in so many ways.
 First, you can be assured that making goals is Biblical and God-honoring.
 Second, you can boldly pray for guidance in making goals that will bless your life and the lives of others.
 Third, you can rest in the knowledge that if you do everything possible to make your goals a reality, you work and pray and follow through, but still they don’t happen, it is because God is still God.
 And His plan, even when you don’t understand it, is far better than your goals could ever be.

 There are so many more passages that could be used, but we’ll lose with just two verses from Proverbs 16:

 The plans of the heart belong to man,

-The plans are ours, but the way is His.
-God’s will in our lives is not directed by our goals; our goals are directed by His will.
+The goals are yours, the plans are yours, but the way is His.
+God’s will in your life is not directed by your goals.
+Your goals are to be directed by His will.